 - Nearly 2/3 of the state of Georgia is forested (more than 24.1 million acres). - Over 90% of forested acreage in Georgia is privately owned. - The Chattahoochee and Oconee National Forests (751,800 acres) provide wildlife and recreational benefits as well as forest products and jobs for thousands of Georgians. - Southern pine beetle (SPB) is Georgia's most important forest insect pest.
 In 1995, a significant outbreak affected a large part of the state.
 Populations have declined since then.
-In 1999, beetle populations increased in area around Atlanta and on the Oconee National Forest, but no counties were classified as being in outbreak status.
-There were 557 SPB infestations statewide.
-The outlook for 2000 is for increasing levels of SPB activity especially in the northern part of Georgia. - The gypsy moth, a serious pest of hardwood forests, threatens Georgia from the north.
+In 2000, beetle populations increased in area north of Atlanta and on the Oconee National Forest.
+There were 13 counties classified as being in outbreak status.
+There were 2,582 SPB infestations statewide.
+The outlook for 2001 is for continued high levels of SPB activity especially in the mountains. - The gypsy moth, a serious pest of hardwood forests, threatens Georgia from the north.
 Using a statewide network of traps, the Georgia Forestry Commission and USDA Forest Service cooperate to monitor for any accidental introductions of the gypsy moth.
 In 1999, there was a gypsy moth eradication project in Rabun County carried out on the Chattahoochee National Forest.
 Over 2,350 acres were treated in conjunction with treatment across the border in North Carolina.
-No new infestations were discovered in 1999. - The Georgia Forestry Commission in cooperation with USDA Forest Service Research and Forest Health Protection has participated in the Forest Health Monitoring Program.
+No new infestations were discovered in 2000. - In 2000, Georgia experienced a severe drought statewide.
+Over 30 percent of the southern yellow pine seedlings that were planted died due to the moisture deficit.
+Longleaf pine seedling mortality exceeded 90 percent in some counties. - The Georgia Forestry Commission in cooperation with USDA Forest Service Research and Forest Health Protection has participated in the Forest Health Monitoring Program.
 This program is designed to annually collect, analyze, interpret and report on the conditions of the forests in Georgia.
-This is accomplished through a network of over 200 detection plots.

-- Diseases also threaten Georgia's forests.
+This is accomplished through a network of over 200 detection plots. - Diseases also threaten Georgia's forests.
 Two of the most important are fusiform rust and annosum root disease of pines.
-Fusiform rust has infected 4.6 million acres of pine stands. - Dogwood anthracnose is a disease that occurs in the forest environment at higher elevations and in cool moist areas.
+Fusiform rust has infected 4.6 million acres of pine stands.

+• Dogwood anthracnose is a disease that occurs in the forest environment at higher elevations and in cool moist areas.
 This disease was initially found in Georgia in 1987.
 It is now known to be present and causing significant mortality to the native dogwoods in 38 counties, primarily in the northern part of the state.